Dre Campbell Farm

 5. Keep the Soil Slightly Acidic

-Keep the soil slightly acidic, around 5.5 to 6.5 pH.
 Potatoes prefer slightly acidic soil.
-Besides, the ideal soil conditions for potato scab are dry, alkaline soils.
+Besides, the ideal soil conditions for potato scab are dry, alkaline soil.

 6. Keep the Planting Area Free of Invasive Weeds

-Weeds may also compete with your potato plants for water, nutrients, and space.
-These plants also give shelter to pests like aphids, leafhoppers, and flea beetles.
+Weeds also provide shelter for pests such as aphids, leafhoppers, and flea beetles.
 The pests may damage your potato plants.

 7. Molasses

 Moreover, you can use molasses as a plant fertilizer.
 It can be incredibly beneficial for growing healthy plants.
-It also helps to keep pests at bay.
+It also helps keep pests at bay.

 8. Cueva Fungicide